-Once known as a spring break party destination, Fort Lauderdale’s beaches have grown up to become more well-rounded, with something to offer for everyone.
+Once known as a spring break party destination, Fort Lauderdale beaches have grown up to become more well-rounded, with something to offer for everyone.

 The greater Fort Lauderdale area encompasses 23 miles of sun-kissed coastline with wide open beaches and warm, clear waters.
-From north to south, these are the 8 best beaches in the area.
+From north to south, these are the 8 best Fort Lauderdale beaches.

 1. Hillsboro Beach